I like to weigh the pros and cons of different living situations based on an individual's need.

-- Free Water
+- Free water

-- Free Trash Services
+- Free trash services

-- Quicker transit to Work, School, and Shopping
+- Quicker transit to work, school, and shopping

-Having your own apartment can be either a positive experience or a negative one, many times depending greatly on the choices you made (or didn't) prior to signing the lease.
+Having your own apartment can be either a positive experience or a negative one, and this often depends greatly on the choices you made (or didn't) prior to signing the lease.
 Whether you're looking for a small studio apartment or a three-bedroom townhouse, choosing what floor you'll be occupying for many months to come is crucial in making your experience a pleasant one.

-The Electric Bill
+1. The Electric Bill

 Many of those embarking on their first apartment adventure seem to neglect the fact that how high up you are can have a major effect on your light bill.
 Even more are unaware of the benefits you receive six months later.

 During the winter, however, your rates may spike, especially if the apartment isn't well insulated.
-On a cool Spring/Autumn Day, you can save even more money by leaving the windows open when you're home and just letting the breeze flow through.
+On a cool spring/autumn day, you can save even more money by leaving the windows open when you're home and just letting the breeze flow through.

 The reason, of course, is that heat rises.
 This means your AC will have to work harder to keep you cool.
 However, this same principle will benefit you in the colder months as the heat from below will rise into your apartment, essentially forcing the folks below you to share the wealth.

-If you live in a climate-wacky area like myself, you should see if any of the available electric providers for your potential apartment offer "Level Billing", which simply estimates your usage and allows you to be roughly the same amount every month.
+If you live in a climate-wacky area like myself, you should see if any of the available electric providers for your potential apartment offer "Level Billing," which simply estimates your usage and allows you to be roughly the same amount every month.

 Maybe the idea of climbing dozens of stairs isn't even an issue.
 Perhaps you've thought about carrying up bags of groceries and how exhausting it might be if you have to make more than one trip.
-Even worse, you've shuttered at the idea of transferring all of your belongings (including the couch and large wooden desk) from a moving truck to your third floor apartment.
+Even worse, you've shuttered at the idea of transferring all of your belongings (including the couch and large wooden desk) from a moving truck to your third-floor apartment.
 Whatever the case, this will differ greatly depending on where you choose to reside.

 For someone who cringes at the idea of getting winded every day, this is ideal.
 Moving in is a breeze (so is moving out!), grocery shopping isn't something to be dreaded, and you never have to put off checking your mail or taking out the trash just because you're not in the mood to climb all those stairs.
-This is also ideal with people with breathing problems or physical limitations.
+This is also ideal for people with breathing problems or physical limitations.

 By far, the worst part of living at the top is moving.
 Whether you're moving in or out, hauling all those things that make your house a home up or down the stairs takes a real toll.
-Not to mention, your usual routine for grocery shopping can become altered to fit your "higher living" (you may limit the amount of groceries you get at any given time so as to reduce how many trips up the stairs you'll need to take).
+Not to mention, your usual routine for grocery shopping can become altered to fit your "higher living" (you may limit the number of groceries you get at any given time so as to reduce how many trips up the stairs you'll need to take).

 I can't stress enough that going up the stairs isn't going to ruin your life if you're not in the best shape, but the fact is that this really is an issue with many apartment-hunters.
 If you absolutely insist on avoiding stairs (or actually require it), you're only option is the first floor (unless, of course, your apartment complex has elevators!)

 This is the same thing you'll see every day, every month, until your lease expires and/or you choose to move.
 Do you want a ground level view that feels more like a house?
 Or do you prefer the tops of trees or the vast city scape?

 Depending on what it is exactly you're looking for, this can be a hit or a miss, depending greatly on the area as well as which direction most of the windows face.
 Many first floor dwellers will likely have a view of the parking lot (exciting, right?), but some will be lucky enough to land a specific unit whose windows face a back yard or courtyard.
 Having a place on ground level also means your apartment will look and feel more like an independent house.

 You might be treated to a lush green view of trees, a clear view of the city, or an unrestricted view of the sky.
 When it comes to what you'll be looking at for months or years to come, few will argue that what you see out of a top-floor unit almost always trumps the rest.

 This comes down to preference.
 However, if you're a night owl or sunlight hater, your blinds might be closed most of the time, anyway.

-Let's be honest: no one ever expects to be the victim of burglary, but the fact of the matter is that it does happen.
+Let's be honest: No one ever expects to be the victim of burglary, but the fact of the matter is that it does happen.
 Sure, you might feel safer in an apartment seeing as there are so many neighbors nearby, but many would-be thieves see an apartment unit as an easier target thanks to the lesser chance of you having a security system installed.
 Which floors are more at risk?
 Read on.

 This is a no-brainer.
 Sure, you might not have to walk up all those flights of stairs, but when thieves are scouting an apartment complex, they tend to choose the easiest target: the first floor.
 Your front door, patio door, and windows are all possible entries into your home.
 Plus, moving the goods from your apartment into a vehicle and fleeing the scene is a lot easier if the unit is on ground level.

 However, you should never assume you are invincible to a burglary.
 Just because you're higher up doesn't mean a criminal has common sense.
 He's already stupid for robbing someone, whose to say he's not stupid enough to rob an apartment on the top floor?

 It's also a good idea to get to know your neighbors (they'll spot someone who isn't you entering your home) and always secure all possible entries.
 It doesn't hurt to leave a light on, either.
 Finally, "Renter's Insurance" is a must.
 It's affordable and it will make things seem a little less infuriating if you're a victim.

 One of the unfortunate drawbacks of apartment life is that it is nearly impossible to escape some noise.
 When you take dozens of people and cram them into one small area, there is bound to be some late night screaming.
 However, there are some things to consider before you make the move, and it's just not the noise other people make.

 Footsteps.
 Fallen objects.
 Running water.
 You name it, you're bound to hear it when you live on the bottom floor, and there's not much you can do about it.
 Even if you live below the most light-footed person on earth, you can expect to hear it every time they take a shower or flush the toilet.